Convert an outbound integration to a flow

 What if I'm happy as is?

 That's okay.
 We understand that you've got a system that works for you.
 As mentioned, we'll let you know if a change comes along that will impact your existing integrations.
-There are some changes with how you work with legacy integrations in Flow Designer.
+If you want to work with these integrations in Flow Designer, instead of the Integration Builder, there are some things you should know.